Toggling two monitors with a single port KVM Switch

 when the KVM toggles to the other PC and is added the the KVM is toggled back.

-The means that we can create a udev
+The means that we can create a udev rule that monitors for specific hardware

 changes.
 When it sees the dongle go away, switch the screen to the other